iamkirankumaryadav/GenAI/Vector Databases.md

 ### Embeddings in Vector Databases: Storage, Optimization, and Retrieval

-- Vector databases are built to handle the unique needs of embeddings, those high-dimensional vectors capturing the essence of data points.

 ### **Storage:**

 1. **Compression:**
-- Since vectors can be large, techniques like product quantization reduce storage size by representing the vector with smaller, lower-dimensional codes.
+- Techniques like product quantization reduce storage size by representing the vector with smaller, lower-dimensional codes.

 2. **Product quantization (PQ)**
-- A technique for compressing high-dimensional vectors used in vector databases.
 - It significantly reduces the memory footprint of these vectors, allowing you to store and process larger datasets more efficiently.

 3. **Inverted Indexing:**
 - Similar to text databases, vectors are associated with metadata (tags, labels) for easier retrieval based on these attributes.

 ### **Optimization:**
 **Indexing Strategies:** Unlike traditional databases, vector databases use specialized indexing methods like:
 * **Hierarchical Navigable Small World (HNSW):** Creates a graph and index-based network structure for efficient navigation towards similar vectors.
 * **Inverted File (IVF):** Partitions data into smaller clusters, allowing faster searches within relevant groups.